agathis-project/salix-arctica/README.md

 running microprocessor.
 The root is build to support robust stacked systems sharing a vertical interconnect trunk with the branch modules.
 The tree system is powered by an integrated stacked module.
-The root integrates a tree port ethernet switch whereas the branch modules are custom designed to interface with any communication medium.
+The root integrates a tree port Ethernet switch whereas the branch modules are custom designed to interface with any communication medium.